Hidden Conflicts in Neural Networks and Their Implications for Explainability: Explaining Models with Conflict-Aware Explanations

 \subsection{Activation Rule}

 Defining the rule for propagating scores through non-linear activations is a considerably greater challenge, as the effects of the non-linearities cannot be precisely captured by linear scores, forcing us to approximate.
-A possible approach is to compute attribution scores as for the linear layers, by considering a linear approximation of the activation function, with a slope identical to the mean slope on the interval between the reference activation (for $\refinputvec$) and the actual activation (for $\inputvec$).
-This approach, similar in spirit to DeepLIFT Rescale and Integrated Gradients, is insufficient for achieving our goals, as illustrated in Section \ref{sec:introduction}.

-We choose instead to additionally consider the behaviour of the activation function on the wider range spanned by the competing positive and negative effects at the given neuron, so as to estimate the hypothetical effect each feature could have if it was not cancelled as a result of the interaction with the other features.
-Additionally, this approach allows us to ensure that attribution scores do not become excessively high or low for extreme inputs (see Definition \ref{def:linear-layer-rule} and the associated text for details).
-In order to use this strategy, we first define several intermediate notions, eventually leading to Definition~\ref{def:activation-scores}.
-We first define the notion of positive, negative and combined input effects on a given neuron:

-\begin{definition}[Input Effects (Activation Rule)] The input effects at the $\idxtwo$-th neuron in activation layer $\layer{\currlayer + 1}$ are defined as follows: \normalfont
+Ultimately, our goal is to quantify how much the positive/negative inputs to the activation layer affected its positive/negative outputs.
+We do so by computing the so-called \emph{score flows}.
+To give users a fine-grained control over the handling of conflicting features, we define two variants of score flows, which can be mixed together as desired by appropriately choosing the value of the conflict sensitivity constant $\cancelconst{\currlayer + 1}$.